hexatomic/hexatomic/paper.md

 and a graph editor for arbitrary annotation layers.
 Additional annotation editors can be added to the platform as plugins, e.g., to perform bespoke, project-specific annotation tasks.
-Multiple editors can be used to simultaneously annotate the same data \autoref{fig:hexatomic}, and any changes that are made update any editors currently showing the same elements, e.g., tokens.
+Multiple editors can be used to simultaneously annotate the same data (\autoref{fig:hexatomic}), and any changes that are made update any editors currently showing the same elements, e.g., tokens.
 Annotation layers can also be filtered dynamically or manually for better usability.

 *Hexatomic* comes with extensive user and developer/maintainer documentation,